-- (a) Statement.
-Each approved school shall, to the fullest extent consistent with its constitutional and statutory rights, maintain a statement of nondiscrimination that complies with the Vermont Public Accommodations Act, Title 9 Vermont Statutes Annotated, Chapter 139 and the Vermont Fair Employment Practices Act, Title 21 Vermont Statutes Annotated, Chapter 5, Subchapter 6.
-The school shall abide by its nondiscrimination statement in all aspects of the school's recruitment, enrollment, operation, and employment activities - (b) Policy.
-Each approved school shall maintain, follow, and distribute to students and families of enrolled or prospective students, or the student's education support team, policies that implement the school's nondiscrimination statement.
+(a) Statement.
+Each approved independent school shall, to the fullest extent consistent with its constitutional and statutory rights, maintain a statement of nondiscrimination that complies is consistent with the Vermont Public Accommodations Act, Title 9 Vermont Statutes Annotated, Chapter 139 and the Vermont Fair Employment Practices Act, Title 21 Vermont Statutes Annotated, Chapter 5, Subchapter 6.
+The statement shall be displayed on its website and included in the school's application materials.
+The school shall abide by its nondiscrimination policies-statement in all aspects of itthe school's recruitment, enrollment, operation, and employment activities.

+(b) Policy.
+Each approved independent school shall maintain, follow, and develop- distribute to students and families of enrolled or prospective students, or the student's education support team, policies thate implement the school's its nondiscrimination statement., which shall be made available to families of enrolled or prospective students.